LutzBoeckelmann/YADA/README.md

 ```

-Any think needed to analyze the code is placed in the namespace *YADA.Core.Analyser*.
+Any think needed to analyze the code is placed in the namespace *YADA.Analyzer*.
 Maybe the most imported interface in *YADA* is *ITypeDependency*.
 It represents a simple C# type and delivers next to the full qualified name a set of dependencies.
 A dependency is represented by *IDependency*.
 It delivers the type of the dependency as *ITypeDependency* and some information about the location where the dependency was found.
 The ITypeDescription for any type in a set of assembly can simply fetched with the TypeLoader instance by using the method *GetTypes()*.

 See the following snippet: